-Community Redevelopment Agency (\$986,557 total budget)
+Community Redevelopment Agency (\$1,059,483 total budget)

 In 2010, the Community Redevelopment Plan was developed in close coordination with Seminole County to address identified conditions of blight within the City of Oviedo.
 Seminole County is a Home Rule Charter County.
 The establishment and operation of a Community Redevelopment Agency by the City of Oviedo could only be accomplished through the approval of a Delegation of Authority Resolution by the Seminole County Board of County Commissioners.
 The Community Redevelopment Plan identifies redevelopment goals, strategies and specific projects to address the conditions of blight and stimulate redevelopment within the CRA's Boundaries.
-At the July 15, 2019, Oviedo CRA Governing Board Budget Work Session, the CRA Budget for FY 2019-20 was discussed, including the potential eligible projects for inclusion in the budget.
-The proposed CRA budget includes the option to fund the following:
+At its August 19, 2019 meeting, the Oviedo CRA Governing Board adopted the CRA Budget for FY 2019-20.
+The adopted CRA budget includes funding for the following: